Do I need to let you know if I sell my house or buy another property?

 Who apportions water and sewer charges at settlement?

 There is no requirement or obligation for property managers, lawyers and/or conveyancers to apportion water and sewerage statements at the time of sale.
-TasWater requests that property owners and managers, lawyers and/or conveyancers notify us upon settlement, the vendor's future address and purchaser's address via a Change of Ownership form.
-There is no requirement or obligation for property owners and managers, lawyers and/or conveyancers to apportion water and sewerage statements at the time of sale.
+TasWater requests that lawyers and/or conveyancers acting for the vendor notify us after settlement, the vendor's future address and purchaser's address via the Change of ownership form.